6. Frequently Asked Questions

 c) Student advisory

-Degree recognition and credit transfers are matters for individual institutions and associations to determine and as with any post-secondary education or training, it is the prospective students who are responsible for satisfying for themselves that the program, the degree and the institution will be appropriate to their needs, be acceptable to potential employers, professional licensing bodies and other post secondary educational institutions.
+Degree recognition and credit transfers are matters for individual institutions and associations to determine.
+As with any post-secondary education or training, it is the prospective students who are responsible for satisfying for themselves that the program, the degree and the institution will be appropriate to their needs and be acceptable to potential employers, professional licensing bodies, and other post-secondary educational institutions.